 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 It's difficult to beat Valparaiso University if you want to study Radio, Television & Digital Communication.
-Graduates from the Radio, Television & Digital Communication major at Valparaiso University get 5.1% more than the standard college graduate in this field.
+After graduation, Digital Communication students generally make about $33,869 in their early careers.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

 It is hard to find a better school than Butler University if you want to pursue Radio, Television & Digital Communication as a major.
-Digital communication students from Butler University get a earnings boost of about 1.3% above the typical income of radio, television & digital communication graduates.
+Grads of the digital communication program state that they receive average early career earnings of digital communication and mid-career earnings of $56,418.
 The setting in a big city is great for students trying to find adequate chances for social networking, experience, and exploration.

 Indiana State University is a wonderful option for students pursuing a Radio, Television & Digital Communication degree.
 Positioned in Terre Haute, Indiana, this college is a good final choice for students who enjoy the thrill of a popular city.